JimLynx/Channel-Lead-Resources/README.md

 This project has been deployed on GitHub Pages with the following process:

-> - All code was written on [Visual Studio Code](https://code.visualstudio.com/), a local IDE (Integrated Development Environment)
+> ### IDE
 >
+> - All code was written on [Visual Studio Code](https://code.visualstudio.com/), a local IDE (Integrated Development Environment).
+> - A virtual environment was created on VSCode to ensure that the packages installed are only installed in the virtual environment folder.
+> - Sensitive information (passwords etc) is stored in an env.py file, which is added to the .gitignore file, to ensure this information is not pushed to the repository.
+> - a requirements.txt file was created to store updated depenecies of installed packages for the project.
+> - A Procfile was created to declare what commands are run by the application's dynos on the Heroku platform.
-> - The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/JimLynx/Channel-Lead-Resources)
+> - The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/JimLynx/Channel-Lead-Resources).
 >
- ----- TBA - DEPLOYMENT ON HEROKU
+> ### Heroku
 >
+> This project is deployed and hosted on [Heroku](https://www.heroku.com) - a Cloud Application Platform that enables developers to build, run, and operate applications in the cloud.
+> Deployment process is as follows:
+>
+> - Register for a free account on the Heroku [Signup](https://signup.heroku.com/login) page.
+> - On the Dashboard, click the 'New' button and select 'Create new app'.
+> - Choose a name and region.
+> - Under the 'Settings' tab, click on 'Config Vars' to add Configuration Variables from the env.py file.
+This includes the IP, Port, Secret key, [MongoDB](https://www.mongodb.com/) name and URI, as well as mail settings for Flask Mail.
+> - Select the 'Deploy' option from the menu.
+> - Under 'Deployment method' select the GitHub option to connect to your GitHub repository.
+Ensure GitHub Username is selected and use the search function to find the relevant repository.
+It is recommended using a 'main' branch as default, due to GitHub depreciating the 'master' branch name.
+> - Select Automatic deploys from the main branch and click 'Deploy Branch'.
+> - Click on the 'Open App' button on the top-right to open the deployed app.
 > - There is no difference between the deployed version and the development version.
 >
 > ### Cloning
 >
->   - The code can be run locally through clone or download from the repository on [GitHub](https://github.com/JimLynx/Channel-Lead-Resources)
+> - The code can be run locally through clone or download from the repository on [GitHub](https://github.com/JimLynx/Channel-Lead-Resources).
->   - You can do this by opening the repository, clicking on the green 'Code' button and selecting either 'clone or download'
+> - You can do this by opening the repository, clicking on the green 'Code' button and selecting either 'clone or download'.
->   - The Clone option provides a URL, which you can use on your CLI with `git clone <url>`
+> - The Clone option provides a URL, which you can use on your CLI with `git clone <url>`.
 > - The Download ZIP option provides a link to download a ZIP file which can be unzipped on your local machine.
-The files can then be uploaded to your IDE
+The files can then be.uploaded to your IDE

 ## Credits

 > ### Media
 >
+> - Code Institute logo downloaded from [official website](https://codeinstitute.net/)
+> - Slack logo downloaded from [official website](https://slack.com/)
-> - TBA
+> - 404 error page image created on [Meme Generator](https://memegenerator.net/)
 >
 > #### Content
 >